denzyldick/mserver/README.md

 # MServer

 Serve your markdown files to the internet.
+Just execute a binary inside a folder containing markdown files, and they will automatically be served by a build in web-server.

 ![Example gif](example.gif)

 ## Build it yourself.